wellcomecollection/wellcome-collection-tei/docs/readme.md

+# Wellcome Collection TEI Manual and Documentation

-This folder contains an early-stage draft of Wellcome Collection's local guidelines for TEI manuscript cataloguing.
+This folder contains the most up-to-date version of the *Manual for TEI at Wellcome Collection* in PDF format.

-Click [here](https://ghp.wellcomecollection.org/wellcome-collection-tei/Wellcome_TEI_Manuscript_Guidelines.html) to view the guidelines in HTML format.
+The manual is not intended to be a detailed introduction to the msDesc schema, but rather an out-of-the-box introduction to TEI for manuscript cataloguing at Wellcome Collection.

+Earlier versions are stored in the OldVersions folder.